apache/openserverless-site/content/en/docs/reference/entities/feeds/_index.md

 `cloudant` package with their username and password as bound parameters.
 When the user issues the following command from the CLI:

-`nuv trigger create T --feed mycloudant/changes -p dbName myTable`
+`ops trigger create T --feed mycloudant/changes -p dbName myTable`

 then under the covers the system will do something equivalent to:

-`nuv action invoke mycloudant/changes -p lifecycleEvent CREATE -p triggerName T -p authKey <userAuthKey> -p password <password value from mycloudant binding> -p username <username value from mycloudant binding> -p dbName mytype`
+`ops action invoke mycloudant/changes -p lifecycleEvent CREATE -p triggerName T -p authKey <userAuthKey> -p password <password value from mycloudant binding> -p username <username value from mycloudant binding> -p dbName mytype`

 The feed action named *changes* takes these parameters, and is expected to take whatever action is necessary to set up a stream of events from